-Back when I worked on the Managed Services team at WordStream, this was the response I got from B2B clients after I suggested expanding our efforts outside of search.
+Back when I worked on the marketing services team at WordStream, this was the response I got from B2B clients after I suggested expanding our efforts outside of search.
 I’d share anecdotes of previous success and talk them into starting out small; after a few weeks of seeing the results, they were sold.
-That was two years ago, when lead ads and pixels were nothing more than a glimmer in Mr. Zuckerberg’s eye.
+That was years ago, when lead ads and pixels were nothing more than a glimmer in Mr. Zuckerberg’s eye.

-In 2017, Facebook is robust enough to do the convincing by itself.
+Facebook is now robust enough to do the convincing by itself.
 At least, it should be.

 For B2C advertisers the case is obvious, right?
 Facebook is an exceptional tool for growing brand awareness and engaging with prospects, a place to find new customers, to offer promotions and serve exceptional remarketing creative, ultimately inciting affordable conversions.
 When it comes to multi-touch B2B marketing, however—industries with months-long sales cycles and niche clientele—skeptics remain.

 To those B2B outfits that still believe the world’s most popular social platform is nothing more than an echo chamber for fake news and feline hijinks: you are missing out on a massive business growth opportunity.

 Today, I’m going to walk you through the fundamental components of B2B Facebook advertising—everything you’ll need to find the right prospects and destroy your competition (fret not: we’ll cover ad creation at a later date).
 You’ll learn about:

 When you’re finished, you may also want to check out these eight free Facebook advertising courses for any level!

 This is me begging you.

 Please.
 PLEASE install the Facebook Pixel on your website before moving forward.